clock menu more-arrow no yes mobile

 Friday #FancyStats Mailbag: Power play strategies, shot attempt shooting percentage, and Jacob Trouba

-Hello everyone and welcome to the first week of Arctic Ice Hockey's very own Friday #FancyStats Mailbag!
+Hello everyone and welcome to Arctic Ice Hockey's very own Friday #FancyStats Mailbag!
 Once a week I'll be answering a few of your questions on underlying metrics.
 Also, I will try to explore any concerns about the Jets that can be investigated through data.

 Jonathan writes: